Make the Export Sale: Export DocumentationTransaction-Related Documents

-Considerably more detailed and informative than a standard domestic packing list, an export packing list lists seller, buyer, shipper, invoice number, date of shipment, mode of transport, carrier, and itemizes quantity, description, the type of package, such as a box, crate, drum, or carton, the quantity of packages, total net and gross weight (in kilograms), package marks, and dimensions, if appropriate.
-Both commercial stationers and freight forwarders carry packing list forms.
-A packing list may serve as conforming document.
-It is not a substitute for a commercial invoice.
-In addition, U.S. and foreign customs officials may use the export packing list to check the cargo.
+- More detailed than a standard domestic packing list, an export packing list lists seller, buyer, shipper, invoice number, date of shipment, mode of transport, weight, quantity, description of items, and other elements.
+Commercial stationers and freight forwarders carry packing list forms.
+A packing list may serve as conforming document, but not as a substitute for a commercial invoice; U.S. and foreign customs officials may use the export packing list to check cargo.

-A bill of lading is a contract between the owner of the goods and the carrier (as with domestic shipments).
+- A bill of lading is a contract between the owner of the goods and the barrier.
 For vessels, there are two types: a straight bill of lading, which is non-negotiable, and a negotiable or shipper's order bill of lading.
 The latter can be bought, sold, or traded while the goods are in transit.
 The customer usually needs an original as proof of ownership to take possession of the goods.
 See also: straight bill of lading and liner bill of lading.

 Temporary Shipment Documents

 - An ATA Carnet or "Merchandise Passport," is a document that facilitates the temporary importation of products into foreign countries by eliminating tariffs and value-added taxes (VAT) or the posting of a security deposit normally required at the time of importation.

 All Carnets require a security deposit equal to 40 percent of the value of the General List.
 However, there are a few exceptions: Carnets issued for Brazil require a security deposit equal to 60 percent of the value of the General List; road vehicles covered by a Carnet require 100 percent security for corporations or 150% if the holder is an individual; and all vehicles visiting China require a minimum of 100% security deposit.